folio-org/raml-module-builder/README.md

 ------WebKitFormBoundaryNKJKWHABrxY1AdmG
 ```
-The `MimeMultipart` parameter can be used to retrieve the contents in the
+There will be a `MimeMultipart` parameter passed into the generated interfaces.
+An implementing
-following manner:
+module can access its conect in the following manner:

 ```sh
 int parts = entity.getCount();